-Situated on over 250 acres of beautiful land in the Western Catskills, Camp Tuku offers the perfect place for children to reconnect with the natural world.
-With respect for the environment as a core aspect of our philosophy, we encourage campers to partake in frequent nature exploration, including hiking, rock climbing, swimming in our 30-acre private lake, and simply enjoying the fresh air and stunning mountain vistas of our location at Camp Oswego.
+Nestled in the Prescott Arizona National Forest, elevation 6,500 ft., Camp Tuku offers the perfect place for children to reconnect with the natural world.
+With respect for the environment as a core aspect of our philosophy, we encourage campers to partake in frequent nature exploration, including hiking, rock climbing, and simply enjoying the fresh air and stunning views of our location at Camp Wamatochick.

 What are the Benefits of Nature for Kids?